Worship at Rishon

 The Rishon community comes together every week to observe Shabbat.
 At other times throughout the year, we join together to celebrate Jewish Holidays and Festival events with participatory prayer, spiritual music, congregational meals, and a sense of togetherness and belonging.

-Our regular Friday evening congregational service begins at 7:30PM and welcomes the Sabbath with prayer, joyous song and a thought-provoking sermon.
+Our regular Friday evening congregational service begins at 7:30PM.
+On Saturday morning we have Torah study at 9:00AM, and services begin at 10:00AM.
+We welcome the Sabbath with prayer, joyous song and a thought-provoking sermon.
 After services, we share an Oneg, enjoying a little dessert and an opportunity to meet with friends, visitors and newcomers.
+We currently require all attendees to be masked regardless of vaccination status.

 Family Friendly Services